Detailed integrated resource plan (IRP)

 UMERC’s IRP will include 5-, 10-, 15- and 20-year projections of its peak demand and energy load obligations.

 Generally, the energy forecasts are prepared by customer classes.
 Examples of customer classes include residential, small business and large commercial and industrial.
-Forecasts for each customer class are developed primarily by using statistical models that identify a historical relationship between energy and factors that influence the use of energy, including weather, economic, operational, energy efficiency and trend variables.
+Forecasts for each customer class are developed primarily by using statistical models that identify a historical relationship between energy and factors that influence energy use, including weather, economic, operational, energy efficiency and trend variables.
 Largely, the demand forecasts are developed using a combination of historical demand data, load research data relating energy sales to peak demand, and various statistical modeling tools.

 2. UMERC’S currently owned generation resources